Post job

 A loss prevention agent is responsible for averting theft and securing a retail store or similar establishment.
 They are primarily in charge of monitoring surveillance cameras and roaming around the premises while dressed in civilian clothing, all to observe the surroundings and spot any suspicious behavior.
 Furthermore, a loss prevention agent must adhere to the policies and standards of the establishment, implement safety and security measures, and coordinate with the police should there be any person caught stealing.

 These skill sets are where the common ground ends though.
-A community services officer responsibility is more likely to require skills like "public safety," "traffic control," "parking enforcement," and "rehabilitation."
-Whereas a loss prevention agent requires skills like "loss prevention," "store management," "sales floor," and "customer service."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a community services officer are more likely to require skills like "public safety," "traffic control," "parking enforcement," and "rehabilitation."
+On the other hand, a job as a loss prevention agent requires skills like "loss prevention," "store management," "sales floor," and "customer service."
+As you can see, what employees do in each career varies considerably.

 Security guards are responsible for maintaining and ensuring the peace and safety of the building they are assigned to.
 They ensure that everyone who enters the building has official business to be done in the building.
 They are also in charge of patrolling and monitoring activities within the area.
 Security guards are also tasked to immobilize anyone who seems to pose a threat to the peace and safety of the building.
 They are also responsible for preventing any untoward incidences or crimes that may happen in the area.
 Security guards must be observant and alert to be able to succeed in their roles.

-But both careers also use different skills, according to real community services officer resumes.
-While community services officer responsibilities can utilize skills like "public safety," "rehabilitation," "criminal justice," and "animal control," some security guards use skills like "customer service," "ladders," "security services," and "law enforcement."
+Each career also uses different skills, according to real community services officer resumes.
+While community services officer responsibilities can utilize skills like "public safety," "rehabilitation," "criminal justice," and "animal control," security guards use skills like "customer service," "ladders," "security services," and "law enforcement."

 A criminal investigator is a law enforcement professional who endeavors to solve felony crimes.
 Criminal investigators may work alone or as a member of an investigative team whose goal is to uncover the certainty of a case and potentially keep suspects to prevent the ensuing criminal activity.
 Their tasks and responsibilities depend on various job functions and specialties.
 They may specialize in the information and evidence of a crime scene, conduct interviews and searches, or perform surveillance.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a community services officer is likely to be skilled in "public safety," "traffic control," "parking enforcement," and "rehabilitation," while a typical criminal investigator is skilled in "investigative reports," "resourcefulness," "firearms," and "treasury."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a community services officer is likely to be skilled in "public safety," "traffic control," "parking enforcement," and "rehabilitation," while a typical criminal investigator is skilled in "investigative reports," "resourcefulness," "firearms," and "treasury."

 A security specialist is responsible for maintaining the security of an organization's database, ensuring that it's free from cyber threats and unusual activities.
 Security specialists' duties include upgrading hardware and software applications, configuring networks to improve optimization, addressing any unauthorized access on the database, troubleshooting system discrepancies, conducting security audits on the system, and improving automated processes.
 A security specialist must have a strong command of programming languages and system codes, as well as broad experience with technical expertise.